IBM/aspera-cli/CONTRIBUTING.md

 ## Docker image build

-The Dockerfile template allows customizing the optional copy of gem file , versus install from rubygems,org as well as customizing the retrieval of the SDK.
+The `Dockerfile.tmpl.erb` template allows customization of the optional copying of the `aspera-cli.gem` file, as opposed to installing from rubygems.org.
+It also supports customizing the retrieval of the SDK.

 ### Default image build